ebu/benchmarkstt/docs/api-methods.rst

 :example text: "She has a heart of formica"
 :example search: "a"
 :example replace: "the"
-:example result: "She has the heart of formica"
+:example return: "She has the heart of formica"

 :param str text: The text to normalize